-Aljadeff-Abergel et al. article: This is the first experimental demonstration (that I know of) that demonstrates that, in training situations, providing feedback (feedforward rather than feedback??) immediately before performance improves performance more than providing feedback after performance.
+Aljadeff-Abergel et al. article: This is the first experimental demonstration (that I know of) that demonstrates that, in training situations, providing feedback immediately before performance improves performance more than providing feedback after performance.
 I am going to talk more about this in lecture.

 - 10. 173, 0 Why, as in the Scheeler et al. (2012) study is it often difficult to determine whether feedback improves performance because it follows or precedes performance? - 11.
-173, 2.
-What three feedback conditions were examined in Bechtel et al.? - 12.
-173, 2.
-What were the results of Bechtel et al.? - 13.
 178, 1.
-Explain the feedback procedure during intervention (the material that begins, "During the intervention..." - 14.
+Explain the feedback procedure during intervention (the material that begins, "During the intervention..." - 12.
 179, 3. - A. Did researchers provide objective, evaluative or both objective and evaluative feedback?
 Explain.
 In other words, if they used objective feedback, what did that specifically consist of?
 If they used evaluative feedback, what did that specifically consist of? - B. In addition to the feedback, what else did the researcher "remind" them of during the feedback sessions?
-Notice, thus, that each feedback session was also clearly a task clarification session as well. - 15.
+Notice, thus, that each feedback session was also clearly a task clarification session as well. - 13.
 186, 1, last sentence.
-State the number of participants that preferred receiving feedback before the session and the number that preferred receiving feedback after the session. - 16.
+State the number of participants that preferred receiving feedback before the session and the number that preferred receiving feedback after the session. - 14.
 186, 2, last sentence -187,0.
-State the results of the study as the authors do.

-This next part is not for the exam, but I wish the authors had summarized the results across participants quantitatively.
+State the results of the study as the authors do. - This next part is not for the exam, but I wish the authors had summarized the results across participants quantitatively.
 Note that the performance differences for the two feedback procedures were very large and consistent across all four participants.
-This is a very convincing demonstration of the fact that when training employees, feedback should be provided before, not after performance.

-- 17. 191, 1.
+This is a very convincing demonstration of the fact that when training employees, feedback should be provided before, not after performance. - 15.
+191, 1.
 The authors have made an important point re the acquisition of new skills with novice learners. - A. From lecture and ppt.
 State, according to Tosti, the difference between "formative feedback" and "summative feedback" and whether each should be provided before or after performance.